Low frequency signal detection via correlated Ramsey measurements: Theory

-\emph{Single Ramsey experiment} --- We begin by considering the Ramsey sequence, which consists on the free evolution of the qubit over a time $\tau_R$.
+We begin by considering the Ramsey sequence, which consists on the free evolution of the qubit over a time $\tau_R$.
 The qubit is initially prepared on a superposition state $\Psi(0) = (\ket{0} + \ket{1})/\sqrt{2}$ by means of a $\pi/2$ pulse.
 A final $\pi/2$ pulse rotates the qubit back to the measurement basis.
 Note that all pulses will be considered here as having negligible duration (also known as the impulsive limit) and with amplitude much smaller than the energy gap of the qubit.
-During the free evolution time, the superposition accumulates a phase $\Phi_R(t,\a) = \int_{0}^{t}dt' S(t',\a)$ due to the external signal.
-Assuming that $S(t,\a) = \xi\cos(\omega t + \varphi)$, at the end of the sequence the total accumulated phase is \be \Phi_R(\tau_R,\a) = \xi\tau_R\cos\left(\frac{\omega\tau_R}{2} + \varphi\right)\sinc\left(\frac{\omega\tau_R}{2}\right). \ee Typically, sensitivity to external signals is quantified through the filter function (FF) of a given sequence, which corresponds to $\langle \Phi_R(\tau_R,\a)^2\rangle_{\varphi}$, the brackets denoting an average over the signal's phase.
-For Ramsey spectroscopy, the FF reads $F_R(\omega) = \xi^2\tau_R^2\sinc^2\left(\omega\tau_R/2\right)/2$ \cite{Cerrillo2021}, which peaks at vanishing frequency, supporting the idea that Ramsey sequences are mostly sensitive to static signals.
+During the free evolution time, the superposition accumulates a phase $\Phi_R(t,\omega,\xi,\varphi) = \int_{0}^{t}dt' S(t',\omega,\xi,\varphi)$ due to the external signal.
+Assuming that $S(t,\omega,\xi,\varphi) = \xi\cos(\omega t + \varphi)$, at the end of the sequence the total accumulated phase is \be \Phi_R(\tau_R,\omega,\xi,\varphi) = \xi\tau_R\cos\left(\frac{\omega\tau_R}{2} + \varphi\right){\text{sinc}}\left(\frac{\omega\tau_R}{2}\right). \ee Typically, sensitivity to external signals is quantified through the filter function (FF) of a given sequence, defined as $\langle \Phi_R(\tau_R,\omega,\xi,\varphi)^2\rangle_{\varphi}$, the signal's phase averaged square of the accumulated phase, and calculated in terms of its parameters alone \cite{Biercuk2011}.
+Nevertheless, in the context of our discussion, it can also be interpreted as $\langle \Phi_R(\tau_R,\omega,\xi,\varphi)^2\rangle_{\varphi}$, the brackets denoting an average over the signal's phase.
+For Ramsey spectroscopy, the FF reads $F_R(\omega) = \xi^2\tau_R^2{\text{sinc}}^2\left(\omega\tau_R/2\right)/2$ \cite{Cerrillo2021}, which peaks at vanishing frequency, supporting the idea that Ramsey sequences are mostly sensitive to static signals.
 Yet Eq.~(\ref{acphaser1}) indicates that this need not be the case if the phase of the signal is taken into account.
-For measurements performed at random initial times, information about $\varphi$ is lost, and the relevant equation describing an experimental outcome is the FF.
+For measurements performed at random initial times, information about $\varphi$ is lost, and the relevant equation describing an experimental outcome is the FF of the given sequence.
 If the starting time $t_j$ of each sequence is recorded, we can write $\varphi_j = \omega t_j +\varphi$, such that information about $\varphi$ is conserved.
-A suitable measurement can then retrieve this information through the dependency in the phase expressed in Eq.~(\ref{acphaser1}) (see Appendix \ref{AppendixA} for details).
+A suitable measurement can then retrieve this information through the dependency in the phase expressed in Eq.~(\ref{acphaser1}) (see the Appendix \ref{Methodsphase} for details), revealing the deep connection existing between filter functions and the phase that a given probe accumulates due to the interaction with an external signal.
+A relation that can be used to tailor control sequences for given signals.